ntuveri/jenkins-sonarqube/README.md

 # Goal
-The goal is to explore the integration among Spring applications, Jenkins and SonarQube.
+The goal is to explore the integration between Spring applications, Jenkins and SonarQube.

 ## Gradle plugin
 The Spring application uses the SonarScanner Gradle plugin to scan source code and publish scan results to SonarQube server.